 First, it is important to understand how the lungs work.
-When we breathe, air travels down the windpipe into the lungs and then into smaller airways or bronchial tubes.
-At the ends of these tubes, there are bunches of tiny elastic air sacs called alveoli, which expand when we breathe air in and deflate when we breathe out.
-This is how the body transfers oxygen into the bloodstream and then discharges carbon dioxide waste.
+When we breathe, air travels down the windpipe into the lungs and then into smaller airways (bronchial tubes).
+At the ends of these tubes, there are bunches of tiny elastic air sacs called alveoli, which expand when we breathe in and deflate when we breathe out.
+This is how the body transfers oxygen into the bloodstream and then releases carbon dioxide waste.

-COPD disrupts the airflow in and out of your lungs and reduces your lung function due to one or more of the following:
+COPD disrupts the airflow in and out of your lungs and reduces your lung function.
+See some of the reasons below: